Women, Gender, and Sexuality Studies News

 Drucilla Shepard Smith Scholastic Award

 A lovely time was had by all - Dr. Nirmala, Dr. Mala,and Dr. Sheela of PSGR Krishnammal College for Women in Kerala, India visited the Women, Gender, and Sexuality Studies faculty for two weeks at the end of May 2013.
-The sharing of academic and professional development opportunities for students between these two colleges was the prime focus of the visit, however - introducing the three faculty from India to new cuisines, the sights of Oregon and meeting the students was also on the agenda!
+The sharing of academic and professional development opportunities for students between these two colleges was the primary focus of the visit, however - introducing the three faculty from India to new cuisines, the sights of Oregon and meeting the students was also on the agenda!

 Dr. Nirmala, Dr. Susan Shaw, Dr. Mala, Dr. Mehra Shirazi, Dr. Sheela and Dr. Patti Duncan